brezcode/brezcode-platform/replit.md

 ## Overview

-This is the ultimate business AI platform (leadgen.to) that provides comprehensive automation tools starting with personal productivity and expanding to business automation. **Current Status: FULLY OPERATIONAL** - Successfully debugged and restored all core functionality with enhanced error handling and fallback systems.
-The platform takes a personal-first approach where users begin with personal tools and information collection, then optionally add business features.
-Originally developed while building BrezCode (a health assessment client), the platform has evolved into a complete business automation ecosystem.
-BrezCode is now just one of many businesses using the leadgen platform.
-The platform features AI avatar assistants, landing page builders, lead generation, sales CRM, customer service automation, and multi-channel engagement.
-All tools developed (dietary recommendations, food analysis, health coaching, image generation) are available to any leadgen user for their business needs.
-The business consultant is now an optional tool rather than the primary onboarding experience.
+This is the ultimate business AI platform (leadgen.to) that provides comprehensive automation tools for any business vertical. **Current Status: FULLY OPERATIONAL** - Authentication and platform separation completed successfully.
+The platform offers reusable AI-powered business tools that can be customized for different industries and use cases.

+**BrezCode Integration**: BrezCode health coaching is now a specialized feature/tool under LeadGen.to, demonstrating how the platform's AI capabilities can be applied to the health & wellness vertical.
+All health features (dietary recommendations, food analysis, health coaching, assessment forms) are LeadGen tools customized for health businesses.

+**Architecture Philosophy**: Any new feature we build becomes part of the LeadGen toolkit that can be used by:
+- Health & wellness businesses (like BrezCode)
+- E-commerce businesses
+- Service providers
+- Consultants and coaches
+- Any business vertical

+The platform features AI avatar assistants, landing page builders, lead generation, sales CRM, customer service automation, multi-channel engagement, and specialized vertical tools like health coaching.

 ## System Architecture